aleksve/ischedule/README.md

-An elegant way to schedule periodic tasks in Python.
+An elegant way to schedule periodic tasks in Python programs.
 Both the scheduluer and the task run in the main thread, which avoids the issue of synchronizing the data access between tasks and simplifies exception handling.

-**Sample use**
+**Basic example**
 ```python
 from ischedule import schedule, run_loop